eHealth (EHTH)

 AI Analysis | Feedback

 Michelle Barbeau has served as eHealth's Chief Revenue Officer since January 2024.
-She previously served as eHealth's Chief Marketing Officer from September 2022 to January 2024.
+She previously held the position of eHealth's Chief Marketing Officer from September 2022 to January 2024.
+Before joining eHealth, Ms. Barbeau led the marketing and communications strategy at AbleTo, a provider of virtual mental health services.

 AI Analysis | Feedback